16

 – A.S

-Mar 30, 2015 at 22:32
+Commented Mar 30, 2015 at 22:32

 • 1

 There are significant advantages to a teaching intensive tenure track position (with some very modest research expectations) in comparison with a lecturer position.
 Typically, the tenure track faculty get to teach the upper level courses while lecturers teach mostly precalculus courses- if you want to teach courses at the level of calculus and above you really need to be a tenure track faculty member.
 Furthermore, lecturers don't normally have the advantages of tenure (including in most cases sabbatical leave and protection from layoffs.)
-Mar 31, 2015 at 0:51
+Commented Mar 31, 2015 at 0:51

 • 2

 Re "Hoping to stay in the USA."
 If you're not already a citizen or permanent resident of the US, you should be aware that few colleges will be willing to sponsor a non-resident for an H-1B visa and then a green card in a lecturer position.
 There are plenty of qualified citizens and permanent residents.
 There is much more willingness to do this for tenure track faculty.
-Mar 31, 2015 at 1:08
+Commented Mar 31, 2015 at 1:08

 • 1